Connecting Nodes Together

-There are two ways to connect two steps in a graph (i.e., to draw edges between nodes):
+There are two ways to connect two nodes in a graph (i.e., to draw edges between nodes):

 1. With Graph.connect_by_name()

-Graph.connect_by_name() tries to automatically connect outputs of one step to inputs of the other step if the files have the same name.
+Graph.connect_by_name() tries to automatically connect outputs of one node to inputs of the other node if the files have the same name.
 Multiple edges can be drawn with a single call.

-Graph.connect() explicitly connects a single output of a step (specified by Step.o()) to a single input of another step (specified by Step.i()).
+Graph.connect() explicitly connects a single output of a node (specified by Node.o()) to a single input of another node (specified by Node.i()).
 Only a single edge is drawn.

 Graph building is generally cleaner when connecting by name.
-The more explicit connect API is useful when names do not match and it is inconvenient to adjust step configurations to make them match.
+The more explicit connect API is useful when names do not match and it is inconvenient to adjust node configurations to make them match.

 Automatic Connection by Name